hughdbrown/just-enough/basic-python.md

 Certain objects in python are immutable, meaning that you can't change their values in place.
-In terms of the built-in object types above, numbers, strings, and tuples are immutable, whereas lists, dictionaries, and sets are not.
+In terms of the built-in object types above, numbers, strings, and tuples are immutable, whereas lists, dictionaries, and sets are not (i.e. they're mutable).

 What does this mean??
-I've never run into immutability issues with numbers, but let's look at the remaining data types.
+I've never run into immutability issues with numbers, but let's look at some of the other data types.
+In practice, I don't run into immutability issues often, but immutability can be a great property to be able to use when you need to gaurentee that an objects' values can't change at any time during your program.
+With mutable objects, their values can be changed at any time and any place, whether you expect it or not.

 ```
 a = 'String'
+a[2] = 'p' # ERROR ERROR!
+You can't change a string in place.
+a = 'Bozo' # I can assign a different string to the variable a, but I can't change a part of a in place.

+b = ['l', 'i', 's', 't'] # b is a list.
+b[0] = 'p' # I can change b in place. b now equals ['p', 'i', 's', 't']
 ```